Trustee information correct as of April 2023

-Helen Boothman worked with the RSPB for over seven years, was a volunteer and Trustee for Buglife for over eight years, and has been involved in marketing and fundraising consultancy with several other environmental charities.
-Helen was part of the original Great Ouse Working Group which submitted a proposal to Natural England for the area to be designated as an AONB.
-She was one of the leaders of the Houghton & Wyton Neighbourhood Plan and is currently involved in running the successful Houghton & Wyton community shop.
-Helen walks the dog daily in the meadows of the beautiful Great Ouse Valley landscape.
+Helen Boothman (Membership) worked with the RSPB for over seven years, was a volunteer and Trustee for Buglife for over eight years, and has been involved in marketing and fundraising consultancy with several other environmental charities.
+Helen was part of the original Great Ouse Working Group which submitted a proposal to Natural England for the area to be designated as an Area of Outstanding Natural Beauty.
+She was one of the leaders of the Houghton & Wyton Neighbourhood Plan and has been involved in running the successful Houghton & Wyton community shop.
+Recently, Helen has been involved with setting up the Great Ouse Rivers Trust.

 Graham Campbell (Chair) is an architect, urban designer and historic building advisor who has lived and worked in the Ouse Valley for more than 30 years.
 Since leaving full time practice he has fully committed to his passion for landscape and has been responsible for many projects aimed at enhancing or restoring urban and rural landscapes.
-He is currently a Councillor for Godmanchester Town Council.
+He was previously a Councillor for Godmanchester Town Council.

-Bridget Flanagan has lived in Hemingford Abbots for 35 years, and is involved in many community activities, among which she is currently Chair of the Parish Council, The Friends of St Margaret’s Church and The Friends of the Norris Museum.
+Bridget Flanagan has lived in Hemingford Abbots for 35 years, has served on and chaired the Parish Council, and is involved in many community activities including The Friends of St Margaret’s Church and The Friends of the Norris Museum.
 A retired teacher, she is a committed campaigner for conservation of the built and natural heritage.
 Bridget has written several books on local history.
 She hopes that by increasing people’s knowledge they will appreciate and enjoy their surroundings more – especially the precious landscape of the Great Ouse Valley.